No-Fail Banana Pancakes

 This is a thick batter and they take a little longer to cook than thinner pancakes.
 You also may not see as many bubbles develop on the surface before flipping, and you may have to turn down your heat slightly to allow them to cook all the way through.

-- 1 1/2 cups mashed ripe bananas about 3
+- 1 1/2 cups mashed ripe bananas (about 3 medium bananas)

 - 2 tablespoons granulated sugar